Honens International Piano Competition: Festival

 Since 2014 the Competition has expanded to include a festival taking place in a variety of indoor and outdoor Calgary venues each year.
 The Honens Festival and Piano Competition earned a White Hat of the Year award from Tourism Calgary in 2015.

 Laureates

 The Honens International Piano Competition named between three and five Laureates up to and including its 2009 competition.
-Starting in 2012, it switched to a sole Prize Laureate system.
+In 2012, 2015, 2018, and 2022, the competition used a sole Prize Laureate system.
+Starting in 2025, the three finalists were named as Gold, Silver, and Bronze Laureates.